 You can also solve this issue by getting a bottom window seal, that can be fixed into place.
 A stick and seal weatherstripping is also an option; run your hand along with the seal while you are placing them to ensure that it is secured just along the rims.
 If this is done carefully, then there will be no air passage from either side.

-Taking these essential tips, will reduce your utility bills while improving the appearance of the windows to a great extent.
-Make a good plan of fixing and maintaining all the windows at home regularly.
-Taking these preventive measures can prevent you from getting overwhelmed when the problem arises in a bulk.
+Taking these essential tips will reduce your utility bills while improving the appearance of the windows to a great extent.
+Make a good plan for fixing and maintaining all the windows at home regularly and note that window insulation kits can help you in the process.
+Taking these preventive measures can prevent you from getting overwhelmed when the problem arises in bulk.

 Use these tips in accordance with the problem faced by you.
 This project can start by taking care of one window at a time.
 Move at your own pace, but protect your windows, as you are now aware of the several benefits that it can yield.